Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: An Improvement for Splittable -CVRP

-Our first algorithm is to call the EX-ITP algorithm on a mod-$k$-cycle packing $\C_{\bmod k}$ on $V$.
-Note that the 2-approximate mod-$k$-cycle packing~\cite{GoemansW95} is obtained by doubling a mod-$k$-tree packing and then shortcutting.
-We may find a minimum matching on odd-degree vertices in the mod-$k$-tree packing and then shortcutting like the Christofides-Serdyukov algorithm~\cite{christofides1976worst,serdyukov1978some}.
-We use the following three steps to compute $\C_{\bmod k}$.
+Our first algorithm is to call EX-ITP on a mod-$k$-cycle cover $\C_{\bmod k}$ on $V$.
+Note that the 2-approximate mod-$k$-cycle cover in~\cite{GoemansW95} is obtained by doubling a mod-$k$-tree cover and then shortcutting.
+We may find a minimum weight perfect matching on the odd-degree vertices in the mod-$k$-tree cover and then shortcutting to obtain mod-$k$-cycle cover like the Christofides-Serdyukov algorithm for metric TSP~\cite{christofides1976worst,serdyukov1978some}.
+We use three steps to compute $\C_{\bmod k}$.